If you want to sleep deeply every night, this article will show you strategies you can use to get quality sleep every night.

-Mayo clinic conduct a study on sleep disorders and found that 60 percent of their patients allowed pets to sleep with them.
+Mayo Clinic conducted a study on sleep disorders and found that 60 percent of their patients allowed pets to sleep with them.
 And half of them reported lack of quality sleep due to the pets.

-Taking naps is great way to reenergize the body and make up for lost sleep.
+Taking naps is a great way to re-energize the body and make up for lost sleep.
 But if falling asleep is a problem for you – taking naps during the day will make you lose sleep at night.

 If you have to sleep during the day – take short naps for 20 – 30 minutes in morning hours.

 16. Control water intake at night

 Not drinking enough water can make you wake up in the middle of the night due to thirst.
 But drinking too much water can have you rushing to the bathroom at midnight.

 Learn to drink just the right amount of water to avoid these two situations.

 17. Track Sleep With Apps

 You can use the Fitbit app to track your sleep.
 You’ll be able to track your sleeping habits, set sleeping goals, analyze historic sleeping data and so on.

 Even though I said no gadgets are allowed in the bedroom – make an exception for this.
 I only recommend this because I’ve read reviews of people saying that this app has improved the quality of their sleep.
 So it may be worth to give it a shot.